Vincent-Lin815/Student-Management-System/README.md

-# Student-Management-System
+# Student-Management-System in C

-*I am a boy
+This is a simple project using C to manage student, you can add, modify, delete, and show all the data.
+Also, you can change the password if you want.